 This Chile Side Event was also a coordinated attempt by government officials and two former CPPyE Commissioners to gain political endorsement and international legitimacy for its process.
 IFI's intervention immediately validated the necessity of this scrutiny:

-IFI attended this Side Event, at a conference room where no video o photos where allowed.
-There the Special Rapporteur, Dr. Barume, explicitly acknowledged key aspects discussed in our meeting and emphasized the core principles the president of IFI had highlighted in its in-person submission:
+IFI attended this Side Event on Friday September 26, 2025, in a conference room where no video or photos were allowed.
+There, the Special Rapporteur, Dr. Barume, explicitly acknowledged key aspects discussed in our meeting and emphasized the core principles the President of IFI had highlighted in her in-person submission:

 Foundational Principles of Human Rights: The Special Rapporteur stated, "Unless a state can clearly describe what went wrong, it cannot really deliver human rights".
 This foundational principle is the legal and moral core of IFI's demand because it requires Chile to acknowledge the precise "historical wrong done" (Point 8.1).
 IFI's Open Letter asserts that this "wrong" is the State's failure to honor the 1825 Treaty of Tapihue, which recognized the Mapuche as a distinct nation.
 The State then unilaterally dismantled this treaty through the violent military campaign known as the "Pacification of Araucanía" and with it produced the dispossession of their lands and resources.